splunk-soar-connectors/videotroncmdb/release_notes/unreleased.md

 **Unreleased**
-* Releasing as open-source Community app [PAPP-21780]
+* Releasing as a community-supported app [PAPP-21780]